 Poverty is inherently linked to unemployment, as those without jobs likely have limited incomes, and therefore may be unable to pay for healthcare services.
 Not only do unemployment and poverty levels affect one's ability to access care, but they influence mental health as well.
 Job instability, combined with the stress of providing for oneself and one's family, are risk factors for poor mental health.
-The Federal Poverty Level (FPL) is \$24,600 for a family of four 14.
-Roughly 30.96% of the St. Luke's Monroe service area residents have incomes that fall at or below 200% of the FPL (Figure 15).
-This statistic falls between the 30.6% of the state and 34.26% of the nation that fall at or below 200% of the FPL15.
+The Federal Poverty Level (FPL) is \$24,600 for a family of four14.
+Roughly 35.61% of the St. Luke's Miners service area residents have incomes that fall at or below 200% of the FPL (Figure 15).
+This statistic is higher than both the 30.6% of the state and 34.26% of the nation that fall at or below 200% of the FPL15.